-Fatherly Advice: Don’t Overthink Your Son’s Penis Size
+Don't Worry About Your Son's Penis Size And If It's Small

 That said, there are some specific reasons a baby’s penis might appear small.
 Babies have abdominal fat that can hide a portion of their shaft.
 Also, penis growth is connected to hormonal changes, not just height and weight, so it can get out of whack sometimes.
 Until puberty kicks in, there’s no telling how things will turn out.
 And even after puberty, he probably won’t tell you how things turned out.

-I will admit that the first time I took my boy swimming, I was a bit worried about how he might compare himself to others in the changing room, but it turned out to be a non-issue.
+I will admit that the first time I took my boy swimming, I was a bit worried about how he might compare himself to others in the changing room.
+But it turned out to be a non-issue.
 After all, adult anxieties are generally limited to adults.
-So just keep this one to yourself and, when he gets old enough, let him know you’re there to talk about any issue, no matter how big or small it might be.
-Ultimately, that’s the only thing you can do to help either way.
+So just keep this one to yourself, and, when he gets old enough, let him know you’re there to talk about any issue, no matter how big or small it might be.
+Ultimately, that’s the only thing you can do to help.